-Bronchiectasis is a chronic disease , where good management of the disease is vital to prevent permanent damage to the lungs and worsening of the condition.
+Bronchiectasis is a chronic disease where good management of the disease is vital to prevent permanent lung damage and worsen the condition.

-The ultimate goal of treatment is to remove mucus from the chest and prevent further damage to the lungs.
-The two main types of treatments used are:
+The ultimate goal of treatment is to remove mucus from the chest and prevent further lung damage.
+The two main types of medicines used are:

 Some or all of the following groups of medications may be used:

 Antibiotics are used to treat acute lung infections.
-When the infection is severe, hospitalization may be necessary and the patient may be managed with intravenous antibiotics.
+When the disease is severe, hospitalization may be necessary, and the patient may be managed with intravenous antibiotics.

-Bronchodilators (as used in people with asthma) to improve the flow of air to the lungs.
+Bronchodilators (as used in people with asthma) improve airflow to the lungs.